/

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

-Click Here to Listen to Oyster Lover's Guide to Tasmania's East Coast as a Podcast
+The Ultimate Oyster Lover’s Guide to Tasmania’s East Coast

-Oyster Lovers Guide to Tasmania’s East Coast starts at beautiful Bay of Fires.
+Oyster Lovers Guide to Tasmania's East Coast - Barilla Bay Oyster Farm Oysters

 Binalong Bay, Tasmania.

-Getting to Tasmania’s East Coast is an easy 82 km, one-hour drive from Hobart to Orford.
-This is the southern start of the coastal trail to St Helens, which is 175 km north.
-Download the East Coast Tasmania App for trip planning tips and interactive, zoomable maps that can be used offline.
+Reaching Tasmania’s East Coast is an easy start — just 82 km, or about an hour’s drive, from Hobart to Orford.
+This charming seaside town marks the southern gateway to the coastal trail to St Helens, 175 km further north.
+Before you set off, download the East Coast Tasmania App for trip‑planning tips and interactive, zoomable maps you can use offline — a lifesaver when signal fades.

 Straddie Art Trail artist Renata Buziak - Cyanotype Workshop